fpco/stackage-upload/README.md

 upload situation became apparent to me, and it became obvious that there was no path forward for getting `cabal-install` fixed.

-I actually consider this situation to be so dangerous, I would like to ask the Hackage Server team to consider turning off insecure uploads to Hackage.
+I actually consider this situation to be so dangerous that I would like to ask the Hackage Server team to consider turning off insecure uploads to Hackage.
 The current possibility for corrupted uploads to infect all users of a package is alarmingly high.